iguiIllanes/flutter-calculator-wRedux/README.md

 ![App preview](https://media2.giphy.com/media/l0tunslsYhbr3zk5oG/giphy.gif?cid=790b761154d69c000b8dc409f394bc4ff22b5673944ec3c3&rid=giphy.gif)

+** NOTE: This application is no longer using flutter_redux for state management.
+State management is not controlled by flutter_bloc. **

-This is a simple example of a calculator made with Flutter and [--flutter_redux--](https://pub.dev/packages/flutter_redux) for state management!
+This is a simple example of a calculator made with Flutter and ~~[flutter_redux](https://pub.dev/packages/flutter_redux)~~ for state management!

 This example features:
  - Basic mathematical operations